cloudmesh-deprecated/fg-plan/_sources/plan.txt

     "8", "1", "RAIN Production", "06/30", "Wang, Tanaka","Make sure the
     current RAin is in production.", "TBD"
     "9", "8", "RAIN Move", "06/30", "Wang, Tanaka","Identif the
-    current state of FG MOve and bring in production if we identify it to be useful.", "TBD"
+    current state of FG Move and bring in production if we identify it to be useful.", "TBD"
     "10","all", "Demonstration", "08/30", "All", "Demonstrate Cloud
-    Shifting of HPC, Eucalyptus and OpenStack services", "TBD"
+    Shifting of HPC, Eucalyptus and OpenStack services", "TBD" "11","1","RAIN Hardware Broken", "06/20","Tanaka", "Fixing the hardware issues on the machines for RAIN", "TBD"